Impact 1

 Promoting Human Wildlife Coexistence

 Leopards on Mumbai’s streets, mountain lions roaming California and wolves on the rise in Europe.
 Animals are making a comeback in many places as human attitudes change.
 There is growing recognition that Protected Areas alone are not enough to save the world’s biodiversity and ecosystems.
 Rather than dividing our world into animal and non animal places, we can use our ingenuity to share space and look after humans and animals alike.
 The migration supports remarkable people around the world who have found ways to live alongside some of the planet’s most challenging animals.
-Although many humans have forgotten how to live with the wild, indigenous communities around the world maintain a deep connection to the natural world.
+Although many humans have forgotten how to live with the wild, Indigenous communities around the world maintain a deep connection to the natural world.

 Impact 2